 8. Roll & Draw

 Use this roll-and-draw activity to review body parts and their location on our bodies!
-This activity integrates math as students recognize dot patterns and tally their rolls.
-This is perfect if you’re looking for a little more than a traditional body vocabulary worksheet!
+This activity integrates math as it prompts your students to recognize dot patterns and tally their rolls.
+This is the perfect activity if you’re looking for a little more than a traditional body vocabulary worksheet!

 Learn More: I Heart Crafty Things

 9. Mr. Potato Head Senses

 The Mr. Potato Head body parts game is perfect for getting your students to review body parts and their associated senses and/or abilities.
 Have your kiddos flick the spinner and add the correct body parts until their entire body is assembled.